dart-lang/site-www/src/_guides/language/sound-problems.md

 <a name="not-using-strong-mode"></a>
 ### I'm not using strong mode and I think I should be

-Strong mode is enforced by Dart Analyzer.
+Strong mode is enforced by the Dart analyzer.
 How you troubleshoot strong mode depends on whether you are running `dartanalyzer` from the command line, or via one of the JetBrains IDEs.